VirgilSecurity/virgil-sdk-php/docs/keys.md

 > If a signed version of the action is used, the Public Key will be removed immediately without any confirmation.

 > If an unsigned version of the action is used, confirmation is required.
 The action will return an action_token response object and will send confirmation tokens to all of the Public Key’s confirmed UDIDs.
 The list of masked UDID’s will be returned in user_ids response object property.
-To commit public key remove call persistKey() action with action_token value and the list of confirmation codes.
+To commit a Public Key remove call persistKey() action with action_token value and the list of confirmation codes.

 ```php
 <?php